 1. Provide a description of the preferred alternative.

 The preferred alternative:

-- Expand Milkwood Manor Guest House by adding 10 new rooms - Upgrade the restaurant, bar, lounge area and spa in the guest house - Expand the hotel parking by adding 5 new parking bays - Expand the public parking by adding 27 new parking bays - Remove the existing deck on the rock revetment - Add new landscaping and signage - Construct a new pergola and deck up to the property boundary line - Construct a new pool - Resurface the parking area - Implement new stormwater management measures
+Expand Milkwood Manor Guest House:

+Expand ground floor to 939m

+Expand first floor to 972m

+Upgrade the restaurant, bar, lounge area and spa in the guest house

+Expand the hotel parking by adding 6 new parking bays

+Expand the public parking by adding 27 new parking bays

+Construct bus-drop off area

+Construct stone boundary wall

+Kemove the existing deck on the rock reveithent

+Add new idnascaping and signage Construct a new perceile and dock

+Construct a new pool

+Install new parking lighting

+Resurface the parking area

+Implement new stormwater management measures

+A 0.586 Development Plan

+autor A The A A A A A A A A A A A A A A A A A A A

 Figure 11: Site layout

-- 2. Explain how the proposed development is in line with the existing land use rights of the property as you have indicated in the NOI and application form?
-Include the proof of the existing land use rights granted in Appendix E21. - Erf 10190 was rezoned from Minor Business to General Residential III and after the proposed expansion the Guest house the land use will remain the same. - RE/2066 is zoned as Transport Zone II - RE/706 is zoned as Open Space Zone I.
+2. Explain how the proposed development is in line with the existing land use rights of the property as

+have indicated in the NOI and application form?
+Include the proof of the existing land use rights gran

+in Appendix E21.

+Erf 10190 was rezoned from Minor Business to General Residential III and after the proposi-

+- expansion the Guest house the land use will remain the same.

+- RE/2066 is zoned as Transport Zone II

+- RE/706 is zoned as Open Space Zone I.